noord-hollandsarchief/image-compare/README.md

 - [Features](#features)
 ---
 ## Install Python
-1. Visit the [download page](https://www.python.org/downloads/) on the official Python website.
+If you don’t have Python installed already, make sure to download and install it using one of the links provided below.
+You can choose to download Python from the official website or directly from the Microsoft Store, depending on your preference.

+1. Download python
+   - **From the Official Python Website**: Visit the Python [download page](https://www.python.org/downloads/) to get the version you need.
+Make sure to choose the correct installer for your operating system (Windows, macOS, or Linux).
+   - **From the Microsoft Store**: Alternatively, you can download Python from the Python [product page](https://apps.microsoft.com/detail/9PNRBTZXMB4Z?hl=neutral&gl=NL&ocid=pdpshare) on the Windows Store.
 2. Select the version of Python you wish to install (version 3.13.2 is highly recommended).
-3. Click on the download link for your operating system (Windows, macOS, or Linux).
+4. Click on the download link for your operating system (Windows, macOS, or Linux).

 **Note**: This project was developed using Python 3.13.2.
 Therefore it is not guaranteed to work with other versions of Python.

 ### Windows
 4. Run the downloaded installer.
-5. Make sure to check the box that says "Add Python to PATH".
+5. **Important:** Make sure to check the box that says "Add Python to PATH".
 6. Click "Install Now" and follow the prompts.
+7. **Verify the installation**: Open Command Prompt and type `python --version` to check the installed version of Python.

 ### macOS
 4. Open the downloaded `.pkg` file.